cfware/babel-plugin-bare-import-rewrite/README.md

 Setting this option `true` forces use of platform specific path separators.
 This should generally be used when using absolute filesystem paths for bundling.

+### ignorePrefixes

+This option can be set to an array of strings.
+Each represents a module name prefix to be ignored.

 ### extensions